rajeevbelani/woodsoftsite/src/pages/home/index.md

   heading: What Heading
 howWeDo:
   blurbs:
+    - heading: Heading 1
-    - text: How Blurb 1
+      text: How Blurb 1
+    - heading: Heading 2
-    - text: How Blurb 2
+      text: How Blurb 2
+    - heading: Heading 3
-    - text: How Blurb 3
+      text: How Blurb 3
+    - heading: Heading 4
-    - text: How blurb 4
+      text: How blurb 4
   descHeading: How Description Heading
   description: |-
     HOw Deascprition